puitiza/ecommerce/README.md

 ## Security
 - **Authentication**: Keycloak with OAuth2 and JWT for client-facing endpoints.
-- **Secrets**: Planned integration with Azure Key Vault for sensitive data.
+- **Secrets**: Planned integration with Azure Key Vault for sensitive data (e.g., database passwords, Keycloak client secrets).
 - **HTTPS**: Planned for production.
 - **Rate Limiting**: Configured in API Gateway to prevent abuse.